In this post

-Working in disability can be one of the most rewarding careers.
+Working as a disability support person is one of the most rewarding careers.
 No day is the same, you meet some incredible people from all walks of life, and you get to do things every day that positively affect others.

 But, like many sectors, disability has had its challenges.
 Recent reports and surveys into the state of the industry suggest that change is needed for the disability sector to thrive and provide the quality care its clients deserve.